microsoft/Olive/docs/source/overview/quicktour.md

     ...
 }
 ```
-Now, there is only one packaging type: `Zipfile`

 Olive packaging will generate a ZIP file which includes 3 folders: `CandidateModels`, `SampleCode` and `ONNXRuntimePackages`:
 * `CandidateModels`: top ranked output model set
     * Model file